Generic Name: methylprednisolone sodium succinate

 Chicken pox and measles can have a more serious or even fatal course in pediatric and adult patients on corticosteroids.
 In pediatric and adult patients who have not had these diseases, particular care should be taken to avoid exposure.
 The contribution of the underlying disease and/or prior corticosteroid treatment to the risk is also not known.
 If exposed to chicken pox, prophylaxis with varicella zoster immune globulin (VZIG) may be indicated.
 If exposed to measles, prophylaxis with immunoglobulin (IG) may be indicated.
 (See the respective package inserts for complete VZIG and IG prescribing information.)
 If chicken pox develops, treatment with antiviral agents should be considered.

-Reports of severe medical events have been associated with the intrathecal route of administration (see ADVERSE REACTIONS, Neurologic/Psychiatric).
+Reports of severe medical events have been associated with the intrathecal route of administration (see ADVERSE REACTIONS, Gastrointestinal and Neurologic/Psychiatric).

 Use of corticosteroids may produce posterior subcapsular cataracts, glaucoma with possible damage to the optic nerves, and may enhance the establishment of secondary ocular infections due to bacteria, fungi, or viruses.
 The use of oral corticosteroids is not recommended in the treatment of optic neuritis and may lead to an increase in the risk of new episodes.
 Corticosteroids should be used cautiously in patients with ocular herpes simplex because of corneal perforation.
 Corticosteroids should not be used in active ocular herpes simplex.